 Musk reached for the book from The Onion and began to browse and laugh.
 “If you want to understand the basic truth about things,” he theorizes.
 “I think it’s the best Onion and in some cases Reddit.”

 For a moment, he asked nothing, “Did you ever see Rick and Morty?”
-And our conversation slid to animations such as South Park or Simpson to his favorite book, The Hitchhiker’s Guide to the Galaxy.
+And our conversation slid from animations such as South Park or Simpson to his favorite book, The Hitchhiker’s Guide to the Galaxy.

 Do not panic